Applying to Law School?

 - If you are confident that law is the right path for you, plan ahead for a time to take the LSAT.
 Even if you are taking time off before applying, it makes sense to take the LSAT while you are in student mode.

 - Check out AccessLex.org to learn about financing law school.
 Be sure to check out their scholarship bank.

 - Sign up for Reed's Pre-Law Google group.

 - Meet with a CLBR pre-law advisor via Handshake or any of the Reed faculty with an interest in the law to assess your academic, extracurricular and work experiences and to discuss the application process.

 - Over winter break, begin preparing for the LSAT; if you are ready, register for the June administration.

 - Secure a summer job or internship, if possible, in a law-related field.

-Senior Year, or one year prior to law school entry
+For alumni, this will be one year prior to law school entry.